tonywzhang/TechnicalTrivia/README.md

 * Name the two ways you can create a node element
   * You can either create a node element using document.createElement or set the innerHTML of the parent element.

+* What are repaint and reflow?
+  * Repaint happens when you change the look of an element without changing the size and shape.
+Reflow happens when the flow of the elements in the page is changed by the insertion or removal of an element which takes up space.

+* How could you capture every click on a page?
+  * Just add a click event listener on the body element - each click will be captured during the bubbling phases since the body encapsulates all visible information on a web page.

+* Is javascript concurrent, parallel or both?
+  * Concurrent